 Isidore's brief definitions of the marcus, martellus and marculus may not be very accurate.
 If the diminutive marculus denoted a hand-held hammer with which workers beat hot iron with great blows, a medium sized martellus must have denoted something like a Sledge Hammer and a marcus must have been something truly horrendous, like a War-Hammer or a Battering Ram.
 Note that stages of comparison in English go the other way around in Latin.
 To us the marcus is a "very big" hammer, but in Latin the marculus is a very small marcus.
 In fact, the Romans had a separate word for hand-held hammer: porticulus, although that device seems to have been more of a signaling device, like the hammer still used today in courtrooms and auction houses.

 Even Mark's gospel is a bit of a hammer.
-The Oxford Companion To The Bible states, "one of the features of Mark's arrangement is the frequent sandwiching together of incidents," and in their introduction to the gospel of Mark, the authors of the NOBSE Study Bible submit, "The distinctive word of this book is euthus, translated "immediately," and it appears more often in this compact gospel (forty times) than in the rest of the New testament".
-The word(s) that NOBSE refers to is or are related to the adjective ευθυς (ethus), meaning straight or level; which is exactly what the hammer in a smithery is used for.
+The Oxford Companion To The Bible states, "one of the features of Mark's arrangement is the frequent sandwiching together of incidents," and in their introduction to the gospel of Mark, the authors of the NOBSE Study Bible submit, "The distinctive word of this book is euthus, translated "immediately," and it appears more often in this compact gospel than in the rest of the New testament".
+The word(s) that NOBSE refers to is, or are related to, the adjective ευθυς (euthus), meaning straight or level; which is exactly what the hammer in a smithery is used for.